 These services include, but are not limited to, individual, group, family counseling and psychoeducation on recovery, as well as monitoring of drug use, medication management, medical and psychiatric examinations, crisis intervention coverage and orientation to community-based support groups.
-Intensive outpatient program services shall include evidence-informed practices, such as cognitive behavioral therapy (CBT), motivational interviewing and multidimensional family therapy.
-These programs offer comprehensive, coordinated and defined services that may vary in level of intensity but must be a minimum of nine contact hours per week for adults, and a minimum of six hours per week for adolescents at a minimum of three days per week with a maximum of 19 hours per week.
-This level consists of a scheduled series of face-to-face sessions appropriate to the individual's POC.
+Intensive outpatient program services must include evidence-informed practices, such as cognitive behavioral therapy (CBT), motivational interviewing and multidimensional family therapy.
+These programs offer comprehensive, coordinated and defined services and must have a minimum of three (3) hour groups three (3) days per week (nine (9) contact hours) for adults and a minimum of three (3) hour groups two (2) days per week (six (6) contact hours) for adolescents.